RSGmaker/ComicLayouter/README.md

 # ComicLayouter
 A comic composer

+Makes comic strips from images.
+You can try out the online version here: https://rawgit.com/RSGmaker/ComicLayouter/master/Htmlversion/ComicLayouter.html

-Information for end users can be found here http://rsgmaker.deviantart.com/journal/ComicLayouter1-5A-a-comic-composer-433255701
+More information can be found here: http://rsgmaker.deviantart.com/journal/ComicLayouter1-5A-a-comic-composer-433255701